-Kelly J. Plante, PhD All Genres,Creative Writing,Public Humanities Articles Bear River Review, 2023: “Sunday Morning”
+Kelly Plante, PhD All Genres,Creative Writing,Public Humanities Articles Bear River Review, 2023: “Sunday Morning”

 Bear River Review, 2023: “Sunday Morning”